AAROC/aaroc.github.io/_posts/2015-06-16-Announcing-PerfSONAR.md

 The South African NREN consists of a backbone connecting the main nodes at Universities across the country, as well as main laboratories and research infrastructure.
 This represents a game-changing investment in research infrastructure in South Africa, bringing researchers closer together and enabling a wide range of tools and services that were not feasible before.

 The 10 GB/s backbone is extended from the nodes to the various institutes which are served by the NREN in a more capilliary fashion.
-From the pops to the campuses to the LANS and eventually the end-user's device (phone, laptop) or srever in a data centre.
+From the pops to the campuses to the LANs and eventually the end-user's device (phone, laptop) or srever in a data centre.
 This complexity is often overlooked, and the beautiful, impressive simplicity of one number - the core backbone bandwidth - seduces us into thinking that we're suddenly going to shift data at light speed.

 # Understanding end-to-end performance